yzziizzy/gpuedit/DEVELOPMENT.md

 * Cut/Copy should do nothing without an active selection
 * Should not be able to delete the last line
 * Fix cursor position after undo
+* GM should pop focus stack if focused control is deleted

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering